citp/privacy-policy-historical/b/bo/boo/boohoo.com.md

 An Internet Protocol (IP) address is a set of numbers, which is assigned to your computer during a browsing session.
 It is automatically logged by our servers and used to collect traffic data about visitors to our Website.
 We do not use your IP address to identify you personally.

 Our Website uses cookies to distinguish you from other users of our Website and to keep track of your visits.
 This helps us to provide you with the very best experience when you browse our Website and to make improvements.
-For detailed information on the Cookies which we use and the reasons why we use them, see our [Cookie Policy.](http://www.boohoo.com/restofworld/about-cookies/pcat/aboutcookies/)
+For detailed information on the Cookies which we use and the reasons why we use them, see our [Cookie Policy.](http://www.boohoo.com/restofworld/about-cookies/pcat/aboutcookies)

 ## SITE STATISTICS

-We monitor customer traffic on an aggregate basis using cookies and code, which is embedded, in the Website.
-This provides statistical information about visits to pages on the Website, the duration of individual page view, paths taken by visitors through the Website, data on visitors screen settings and other general information.
-We use this information to help improve the Website and services to its users.
+## USE OF ANALYTICS TOOLS

+In order to better serve our Website visitors and customers we may use Google Analytics features such as Remarketing, Google Display Network Impression Reporting, the DoubleClick Campaign Manager integration and/or Google Analytics Demographics and Interest Reporting **(Google Display Advertising Features).**

+You can opt-out of the Google Display Advertising Features and customise Google Display Network ads using the [Ad Settings.](https://www.google.com/settings/ads)

+As an added privacy measure, you can use the [Google Analytics opt-out browser add on.](https://tools.google.com/dlpage/gaoptout/)

+We will not facilitate the merging of personally-identifiable information we hold or collect with non-personally identifiable information collected from the Google Display Advertising Features unless we have received your active prior consent to such merger.

+We may use Remarketing with Google Analytics to advertise online.
+Third party vendors, including Google, may show our ads on sites across the internet.
+We and third party vendors, including Google, may use cookies set by the Google Display Advertising Features to inform, optimise and determine which ads you see on our Website, including ads based on your previous visits to our Website.

+Regarding Google Display Network Impression Reporting and the DoubleClick Campaign Manager integration, we and third party vendors, including Google, may use cookies set by the Google Display Advertising Features to analyse and report on ads used on our Website including but not limited to the impressions created by the ads and how these interact with other ad features and other features and services.

+Regarding Google Analytics Demographics and Interest Reporting, we may use data from Google's Interest-based advertising and/or third party audience data (such as age, gender and interests) with Google Analytics to target and improve our marketing campaigns, marketing strategies and our Website content.

 ## WHERE WE STORE YOUR PERSONAL INFORMATION